Welcome to the Northants Bird Ringing Group

 Tuesday, 19 November 2024

-A ringing session was held at Storton’s on Sunday where the bird ringing was of secondary importance.
-We had gathered to celebrate the life of Julie Donohoe a cherished member of our ringing group who we lost just six months ago.
-Julie’s husband Ken had asked if the family could come along to one of our ringing sessions and he was joined by daughter Clare, and son Andy.
+A ringing session was held at Storton’s on Sunday, where the bird ringing was of secondary importance.
+We had gathered to celebrate the life of Julie Donohoe, a cherished member of our ringing group who we lost just six months ago.
+Julie’s husband, Ken had asked if the family could come along to one of our ringing sessions and he was joined by daughter Clare, and son Andy.
 They wanted to experience why anyone would get up at silly times in the morning to go bird ringing.
 It was quite an emotional morning but also lovely at the same time.

 The bird count was steady with the typical titfest for this time of year with three Redwings, a Cettis, and a Chiffchaff giving a bit of quality.
 The star bird of the day was a Grey Wagtail, the first of its species to be ringed on this site.

-A small Oak tree Julie had grown from a seed was planted just off one of the feeder rides, an area where Julie would have made many extractions.
+A small Oak tree Julie had grown from a seed was planted just off one of the feeder rides, in an area where Julie would have made many extractions.

-“I first met Julie down hear as a volunteer with the Wildlife Trust and like a lot of people she took up ringing which is very time consuming.
+“I first met Julie down here as a volunteer with the Wildlife Trust and like a lot of people she took up ringing which is very time consuming.
 She loved being down here with the birds and camaraderie, but the most important part of the whole thing were the Jaffa cakes.”
 John Woollett

 IN MEMORY OF JULIE DONOHOE